Skip to main content

 What is good about a group?

-Everyone is trying their best to learn and deal with life problems in a better, healthier way.
-You have shared experiences and the opportunity to practice the skills learnt in a safe way.
-You then try the skill in the outside world so your life improves there too.
+Everyone in the group is trying their best to learn and deal with life problems in a better, healthier way.
+You all share similar experiences and get to practice new skills in a safe environment.
+Then, you can try these skills in the outside world to improve your life there too.

 Do I have to tell everything about myself and my experiences in the group?

-No, many people are worried about this.
-It is not expected that you bring up childhood experiences, past traumas, or anything you are uncomfortable with.
-Additionally we encourage participants to be mindful of the level of disclosure as it could impact others.
-The group is focused on skills and problem solving, you do not have to provide any detail you are not comfortable with.
+No, many people worry about this.
+You are not expected to talk about childhood experiences, past traumas, or anything you are uncomfortable with.
+We also encourage everyone to be mindful of how much they share, as it can affect others.
+The group focuses on skills and problem-solving, so you only need to share what you are comfortable with.

 Useful websites